GuanceCloud/guance-docs/docs/en/billing/faq.md

 ![](img/8.register_6.png)

-## What is the difference between the Commercial Plan of Guance and the exclusive plan of Guance?
+## What is the difference between the Commercial Plan and the Exclusive Plan of Guance?
 Can I switch between each other?

 You can't switch between each other.
 Guance Commercial Plan uses the default ES storage mode, and Guance Exclusive Plan uses SLS storage mode.

-> For more details, please refer to the doc [data storage mode](../billing/billing-method/data-storage.md#options).
+> For more details, please refer to the doc [Data Storage Strategy](../billing/billing-method/data-storage.md#options).

-<font color=coral>**Note:**</font> SLS storage is only supported by purchasing the exclusive plan of Guance in Alibaba Cloud Market, and switching to SLS storage is not supported in the Guance workspace with default storage.
-More details can be found in the reference doc [Alibaba Cloud marketplace buying Guance exclusive products](../billing/commercial-aliyun-sls.md).
+<font color=coral>**Note:**</font> SLS storage is only supported by purchasing the Exclusive Plan of Guance in Alibaba Cloud Market, and switching to SLS storage is not supported in the Guance workspace with default storage.

+> More details can be found in the reference doc [Alibaba Cloud Marketplace Buying Guance Exclusive Products](../billing/commercial-aliyun-sls.md).

 ## What is the difference between Guance enterprise account settlement and cloud account settlement?

 - [Guance enterprise account settlement](../billing/billing-account/enterprise-account.md): Recharge and settle directly at the Guance Expense Center.
-You can recharge the Guance Enterprise Account by recharging cash, purchasing vouchers and stored-value cards, or you can purchase [Huawei Cloud stored-Value card](../billing/billing-account/huaweicloud-account.md) to recharge and settle the Guance Enterprise Account;
+You can recharge the Guance Enterprise Account by recharging cash, purchasing vouchers and stored-value cards;
 - [Alibaba Cloud account settlement](../billing/billing-account/aliyun-account.md): Recharge settlement directly through Alibaba Cloud account;
 - [AWS account settlement](../billing/billing-account/aws-account.md): Recharge settlement directly through AWS account.
+- [Huawei Cloud account settlement](../billing/billing-account/huaweicloud-account.md): Recharge settlement directly through Huawei Cloud account.

 ## How to change the settlement method?